 Plumbing is a particular system which conveys various liquefied substances such as water, wastewater, rainwater & sewage wastewater for a wide range of applications.
-The conveyance of such liquid matters in a plumbing system is possible using various components such as pipes, valves, plumbing fixtures, etc. In this article, different types of pipe joints used in plumbing systems are discussed.
+The conveyance of such liquid matters in a plumbing system is possible using various components such as pipes, valves, plumbing fixtures, etc.

 The plumbing systems are used commonly for the purposes like delivery of potable water and removal of wastewater.
 But the system is not limited to the above-stated uses only.
 It has a wide range of applications and uses.

 The word “plumbing” is derived from the Latin word for lead, plum bum; because the first effective pipes used, were made up of lead, which was used in the Roman era.

 One of the important components of the plumbing system is the joint.
 The main function of a joint is to connect two or more pipes and form a conveyance channel or a system of pipes for an easy and smooth movement of the fluids.

 There is an assorted variety of joints used in the plumbing system.
 But the selection of an appropriate joint for a pipe is based on several factors such as the size of pipe, material of the pipe, the pressure of flow in the pipe, etc.

 Let us see the types of pipe joints in detail below.